JADE-V-V/JADE/docs/source/usage/folders.rst

 used to run the benchmarks.
 Normal users should not need to modify these files.

 ``<JADE_root>\cfg\benchmarks_pp`` contains the configuration files for the post-processing of the results.
-When adding new benchmarks, suitable cofiguration files should be added here. to control its post-processing (only for developers).
+When adding new benchmarks, suitable configuration files should be added here. to control its post-processing (only for developers).

 ``<JADE_root>\cfg\exe_cfg`` contains the configuration files for the execution of the codes.
 These files